Operativekiwi/KiwiBot/README.md

-# KiwiBot
+# KiwiBot Commands

-Work in progress
+Commands for Kiwibot, work in progress